Chapter F:

 The stack is like a shelf of books or a chest of drawers.
 It’s linear, it’s organized, and it’s very tightly packed.
 I’ll talk more about The stack in the chapter on Functions, because the stack is sorted per function.
 The books on my bookshelf are sorted by author’s last name.
 The data in the stack is sorted by what function it’s associated with.

-The heap is the pile of dirty laundry in the middle of your floor.
+The heap is the pile of dirty laundry and half-finished books and crumpled up papers in the middle of your floor.
 It’s dynamic.
 You can put as much or as little data there as you want, and you can organize it however you want.
 It’s unordered, so you can add or remove to any part at any time.
 It’s also “sparse”—there are big empty sections.
 Static and stack sections take up only as much space as they need†, and then the remaining space is designated as the heap.

 †This isn’t true yet.
-In current versions of Zig, the stack space is fixed at a reasonable amount (I think it’s 4MB but I have’t checked).
+In current versions of Zig, the stack space is fixed at a reasonable amount (I think it’s 4MB).
 It’s a goal of future Zig versions to compute the exact maximum needed stack size at compile time in order to maximize the available heap.
+(Everything that isn’t stack static is heap.)

-When writing Zig code, variables inside of functions automatically end up on the stack, and variables declared outside of functions (in container scope) end up in static memory.
+When writing Zig code, variables inside of functions automatically end up on the stack, and compile-time-known constants end up in static memory.

 Pointers to stack and static memory are similar in that they are both (normally) created by taking a reference to a variable (&some_variable